42ity/fty-common-messagebus/README.md

 # fty-common-messagebus
 fty-common-messagebus:

-* Centralize all methods to adress Request/Reply, Publish/Subscribe patterns above malamute message bus.
+* Centralize all methods to address Request/Reply, Publish/Subscribe patterns above malamute message bus.

 ## How to build